 - A Nutritious Diet for Vegetarian and Vegan Athletes

 A vegetarian diet requires careful monitoring of protein, vitamin B12 and iron levels, which can all be found in non-animal sources of food, but which can sometimes take a bit of forward planning, as many are not so readily available as their meaty counterparts.

 - The Truth About High Protein Diets and Kidney Damage

-A case for increased protein intake not only being harmless, but potentially even having a protective effect.
+A case for increased protein intake not only being harmless but potentially even have a protective effect.

 - Artificial Sweeteners

-May the use of artificial sweeteners produce possible side effects?
+May the use of artificial sweeteners produce side effects?

 What are some of the differences between artificial sweeteners?